lilyjma/Flask-React-Postgres/README.md

    Put in the correct value for each environment variable (you got the values in Step 2) : AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_TENANT_ID, KEY_VAULT_URI.

-    To get KEY_VAULT_URI from Azure Portal, go to the key vault you created, then to the 'Overview' tap, finally look for 'DNS Name' on the top right part of the page.
+    To get KEY_VAULT_URI from Azure Portal, go to the key vault you created, then to the 'Overview' tap and look for *DNS Name* on the top right portion of the page.

 ## 4. Running The Code Locally